 - 16.13 Prior to the application of the reinforcement mesh, a bead of low-modulus silicone sealant is applied at window and door frames, overhanging eaves, gas and electricity meter boxes, and wall vents, or where the render abuts any other building material or surface.
-Alternatively, an appropriate sealing tape may be used between the insulation and the object to provide a weatherproof seal, or a surface-applied fillet of low-modulus silicone sealant can be used between the render and the object. - 16.14 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag for a minimum of 5 minutes with an electric paddle mixer to disperse the additives. - 16.15 Building corners, door and window heads and jambs are formed using mesh angle profiles bonded to the insulation in accordance with the manufacturer's instructions.
+Alternatively, an appropriate sealing tape may be used between the insulation and the object to provide a weatherproof seal, or a surface-applied fillet of low-modulus silicone sealant can be used between the render and the object. - 16.14 Structherm HP14 High Polymer Basecoat should be mixed with 5 to 6 litres of potable water per 25 kg bag for a minimum of 5 minutes with an electric paddle mixer to disperse the additives. - 16.15 Building corners, door and window heads and jambs are formed using angle corner beads fixed over the surface of the basecoat using fir tree fixings in accordance with the manufacturer's instructions.